 If you’re planning on visiting Stockholm’s ABBA The Museum, book your ticket online ahead of time and save yourself time waiting in the ticket lines.
 Price: $29.
 More info.

 Deciding where to stay in Stockholm

 As a closing note, let’s summarize this travel guide.
 We covered the best areas of Stockholm so you can decide which part of town you want to stay in.

 As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Stockholm is important.
 Whether you stay in Gamla Stan, Odenplan, Djurgården, Sundbyberg or Hornstull, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Stockholm.

-Check out our other articles about Stockholm:
+Check out our other guides about the best places to stay in Stockholm: